 Advantages of glass block:

-- Glass blocks permits natural gentle to cross.
+- Glass blocks permit natural light gentle to cross the window.

 - It provides privacy.

-- Is available in a wide range of options.
+- They are available in a wide range of options.

 - Also, provides safety.